gvwilson/sensibleadventures/maddy-roo/old.md

 "We do not know what is down there."

 "Well we know for sure there's nothing up ahead.
-We barely got away from that tentacle the first time, and even if that stupid thing behind us doesn't take over your brain, you're going to run out of power before we get there."
+We barely got away from that tentacle thing the first time, and even if that stupid thing behind us doesn't take over your brain, you're going to run out of power before we get there."
 She kicked another chip of stone into the hole and listened to it hit the floor.
 "I wish I'd remembered to bring a rope."

+As if it had read her mind,
 Dockety held up its torn-off arm.
 "This one can lower you."